kevarifin14/kevinarifin.com/_posts/2019-06-22-guns-germs-and-steel.md

 #### Big Idea #1: Agriculture is the linchpin invention.

-No matter if you invented agriculture or adopted it from another civilization, transitioning from hunters and gathers to an agricultural society was essential to freeing up
+No matter if you invented agriculture or adopted it from another civilization, transitioning from hunters and gatherers to an agricultural society was essential to freeing up

 An interesting perspective was that the idea to switch from hunters and gatherers to agriculture was not that obvious.
 To us it seems obvious that agriculture is way better than being hunters and gatherers, but in reality, you gave up a lot by switching.